KyleTryon/sentry-alert-tx-1/AlertTX-1/docs/UI_FRAMEWORK_OVERVIEW.md

 - `Screen::cleanup()` is called from `Screen::exit()`.
 - Use this to stop audio, free resources, and reset pointers.
 - `ScreenManager::clearStack()` now deletes owned screens (and calls `exit()`), preventing leaks.

+## Alerts (new)

+- AlertsScreen: message list with read/unread indicators and 16px icons.
+- New messages arrive via MQTT (JSON payload) and trigger the selected ringtone.
+- Ringtone selection is managed in Settings and persisted via `SettingsManager`.

 ## See also